Kenneth Cole (designer): Support of progressive social causes

-In 2001, The Kenneth Cole Foundation, in association with Cole's alma mater, Emory University, created The Kenneth Cole Fellows in Community Building and Social Change Program at Emory University.
+In 2001, the Kenneth Cole Foundation, in association with Cole's alma mater, Emory University, created The Kenneth Cole Fellows in Community Building and Social Change Program at Emory University.

-Kenneth Cole's socially conscious advertising for the causes that he champions can be somewhat controversial.
+Cole's socially conscious advertising for the causes that he champions has created controversies.
 One such example was his campaign for World AIDS Day in 2005.
 He designed T-shirts for the campaign which were sold at such stores as Barneys New York, Scoop, and Louis Boston.
 The messages on the shirts stated either, "We All Have AIDS" or "I Have AIDS."
 Cole created the shirts in hopes that those with or without AIDS would wear the shirts, to help diminish the stigma attached to the disease.
-Cole stated, "There is a legend of the Danish king, Christian X, who, during World War II, when Hitler insisted all Jews publicly wear a yellow Star of David, would wear the star himself, hence making it difficult to differentiate who was Jewish.
+He said, "There is a legend of the Danish king, Christian X, who, during World War II, when Hitler insisted all Jews publicly wear a yellow Star of David, would wear the star himself, hence making it difficult to differentiate who was Jewish.
 This is kind of like that, hopefully."

 In August 2006, it was announced that Kenneth Cole Productions would stop selling fur in all of their garments for the Fall 2007 Fashion Season.
 In October 2007, Cole guest-starred in the Ugly Betty episode Betty's Wait Problem.

-In the summer of 2007, Kenneth Cole Productions also began their "Awearness" Campaign, which will produce a line of T-shirts to benefit the charities that the company supports, and proceeds will go to the Awearness Fund.
+In the summer of 2007, Kenneth Cole Productions also began their "Awearness" Campaign, which will produce a line of T-shirts to benefit the charities that the company supports, with proceeds going to the Awearness Fund.
 The campaign is further promoted by a book "Awearness: Inspiring Stories About How to Make a Difference" featuring celebrities assisting various causes.

-On May 1, 2009, Kenneth Cole delivered Northeastern University's keynote address at the Commencement ceremony.
+On May 1, 2009, Cole delivered Northeastern University's keynote address at the school's commencement ceremony.

-In 2020, Kenneth Cole founded the Mental Health Coalition, a group of the most passionate and influential organizations, brands, and individual who have joined forces to end the stigma surrounding mental health and to change the way people talk about, and care for, mental illness.